 It is a short descent to the col where we picked up the Black Road.
 Despite the slightly ominous sounding name, it’s a popular ascent route to Galtymore that starts on the north side of Seefin near Skeheenaranky.
 At this stage though it did little for us but point us in the direction of the first major climb up Galtybeg.

-The Galtees are quite a linear range that stretches over 20km from Mitchelstown to Caher and I think they are like a compacted version of the Comeraghs with their scattering of cliffs and corrie lakes.
+The Galtees are quite a linear range and stretch more than 20km from Mitchelstown to Caher.
+I think they are like a compacted version of the Comeraghs with their scattering of cliffs and corrie lakes.

 We couldn’t see Lough Boreen from our frozen perch but you could sense its presence as the land just falls away into the invisible lake below.
-The Galtees are quite a linear range that stretches over 20km from Mitchelstown to Caher and I think they are like a compacted version of the Comeraghs with their scattering of cliffs and corrie lakes.
+The Galtees are quite a linear range and stretch more than 20km from Mitchelstown to Caher.
+I think they are like a compacted version of the Comeraghs with their scattering of cliffs and corrie lakes.
 The main ridge is relatively easy to navigate but on a bad day one mistake could easily be your last if you stray to close to some of the sharp drops.
 Of course on a day like we had it would be the shock from the cold water that would be your undoing rather than the fall!

 The border detours over the very summit of Galtymore which means you can be on the highest point in two counties at the same time.